 Vaginismus is a spasm of the muscles surrounding the vagina that occurs against your will.
-The spasms close the vagina and can prevent sexual activity and medical exams.
+The spasms makes the vagina very narrow and can prevent sexual activity and medical exams.

 Vaginismus is a sexual problem.
 It has several possible causes, including: